SEM-Qi/dit029-twitter-miner/README.md

         $ rebar compile

-1. Get a Twitter account and generate authentication keys
+1. Get a Twitter account and generate authentication keys (We have this already, check the Google drive under technical documentation.
+Be aware that I dont know if we can simultaneously access the stream with these credentials)

     1. Open a Twitter account at https://twitter.com .